-The role of junior faculty (16 & 17 year-olds) is to be a friend to the campers, provide supervision for their activities, and assist the adult faculty.
+Your role as junior faculty is to be a friend to the campers, provide supervision for their activities, and assist the adult faculty.
+As a junior faculty member, you are directly responsible to the Program Director that recruited you.

-Anytime a camper comes to a junior faculty with issues concerning baptism, problems at home, reports of abuse or molestation, discussion of sexual orientation or gender identity, or any other such topic, they must immediately bring those issues to an adult faculty member or the Program Director.
+Anytime a camper comes to you with issues concerning baptism, problems at home, reports of abuse or molestation, discussion of sexual orientation or gender identity, or any other such topic, you must immediately bring those issues to an adult faculty member or the Program Director.
+Please refrain from making recommendations on how they should deal with a current struggle or situation even if you can relate due to your personal experience.